 About 3 years ago I got a cold that turned into a really bad cold.
 That really bad cold turned into Sinusitis.
-That Sinusitis turned me into an angry, angry, robot person who couldn’t smell other people’s farts.
+That Sinusitis turned me into an angry, angry, robot person who couldn't smell lasagna.
+Or other people's toots.

 So there was good and bad to it all.

-As soon as I got my sense of smell back and started smelling everything in my path.
-Except crotches.
-I stayed away from those.
+As soon as I got my sense of smell back, I started smelling everything in my path.

 Now that Christmas is approaching, my nose is moving into high gear again.
-Everything I pick up I expect to be scented.
+I expect everything I pick up to be scented.
 Pine cones, candles, cookies.
-If they aren’t, I get angry.
+If they aren't, I get angry.

-Christmas isn’t just the season of joy.
-It’s the season of stink.
-Cinnamon, Vanilla, Pine, Burning Money … all the scents of Christmas.
+Christmas isn't just the season of joy.
+It's the season of stink with the scents of Christmas (Cinnamon, Vanilla, Pine, Burning Money) wafting through the air.

 So when my mother told me about something her quilting buddy told her about, I knew that I had to tell you.
 How's that for an elegant sentence?